2Gamerz has been experiencing this due to the creator having to balance college along with two comic strips at once.

 Prior to getting its own site, Erfworld claimed to update three times a week on their comic page, but actually updated three times a month.
 It's an egregious example because it started out being hosted on the same website as The Order of the Stick and was originally brought in to compensate for its Schedule Slips.

 Everlasting Wanderers started in 2002 with a 2-per-week schedule.
 It kept this for nearly a year, then slipped into once per week, then once a month... then once every few months.
 Then the website it was hosted on disappeared and it seemed to vanish from the web, only for the author to have reposted it on his deviantart.
 The longest break between comics has been 3 years.
 It's more or less considered an Orphaned Series, although it a new comic seems to have come out once in a blue moon.
 The author lampshaded this with his latest update: "see you next year!"

 Exterminatus Now has suffered this steadily.
-Now it updates weekly at the weekend, though it's still spotty at times.
+It updates weekly at the weekend, though it's still spotty at times.

-Girly had a regular schedule once upon a time, but (as of the final chapter) updates as pages are finished.
-The author, Josh, acknowledges this and often apologizes on his Twitter, and took a stab at himself in this update. http://girlyyy.com/go/760
+Girly had a regular schedule once upon a time, but (as of the final chapter) updated as pages were finished.
+The author, Josh, acknowledged this and often apologized on his Twitter, and took a stab at himself in this update.

 Goblins has run a bit late pretty much since the creator refined his art style back in Book One, but four days late was considered unheard-of and newsworthy when most of the party came to Brassmoon.
 Two years and eleven months later, the Brassmoon story arc finally came to a close.
 Updates a week late were practically the norm for most of that time, until Thunt made the comic his full-time job.